-I have tested the data for reasonableness and consistency with prior valuations and, in my opinion, the data is sufficient and reliable for the purposes of the valuation and the extrapolation.
+While the actuarial assumptions used to estimate liabilities for the Plan's financial statements contained in the Annual Report represent management's best estimate of future events, and while, in my opinion, these sufficient and reliable for the purposes of the valuation and the extrapolation.
 In my opinion, the methods and assumptions used in the valuation and extrapolation are appropriate for the purposes of the valuation and extrapolation.
 My opinions have been given, and the valuation and extrapolation have been performed, in accordance with accepted actuarial practice in Canada.